What is MLOps? – Benefits, how it works, and DevOps vs. MLOps

 These benefits put organizations with MLOps initiatives ahead of the competition as their counterparts continue to struggle packaging, deploying, and maintaining stable model versions.
-MLOps can help mitigate these challenges while adding more value to the organization with improved quality and better performance.
+MLOps can help mitigate these common challenges while providing additional value to the organization with improved ML model quality and performance.

 MLOps is positioned to solve many of the same issues that DevOps solves for software engineering.

-DevOps solves the problems associated with developers handing off projects to IT Operations for implementation and maintenance, while MLOps introduces a similar set of benefits for data scientists.
+DevOps solves the problems associated with developers handing off projects to IT Operations for implementation and maintenance.
+MLOps introduces a similar set of benefits for data scientists.